ConstanzaSchibber/constanzaschibber.github.io/InProgress.md

 title: "Working Papers"
 ---

-The following is a list of some of my current working papers, some of which are under review.

 ## Legislative Organization

 **John W. Patty, Constanza F. Schibber, Elizabeth Maggie Penn, and Brian F. Crisp, Congruence, Symmetry, and Committee Structure in Bicameral Legislatures, presented at APSA 2017**